palantir/atlasdb/docs/source/cluster_management/clis.rst

 The CLI now comes prebuilt as an SLS distribution to be used with any AtlasDB-backed product.
 You can find the versions `here <https://search.maven.org/artifact/com.palantir.atlasdb/atlasdb-cli-distribution>`__ for download.
+Click on the relevant CLI version that matches your target AtlasDB version, then select `sls.tgz` under the Downloads dropdown.
 You can use the CLI by unpacking the tar ball and running the executable in ``service/bin/atlasdb-cli``.

 General CLI Options